wf539/VBFirstTest/README.md

 ## Releases

-Release v1.0 corresponds to the code in the published book, without corrections or updates.
+Release corresponds to following the instructions in the published book using Visual Studio 2019 Community.

-## Contributions

-See the file Contributing.md for more information on how you can contribute to this repository.